filmerjarred/mantax/mantasx.md

       - if banning or highlightin happens on a post it starts a countdown mby?

+   - have a plan for the selectors breaking
+      - getting alerted, etc

    - user auth with auth0 and cloudflare
       - or mby just cloudflare?